 Why have certain regions, like West Africa, rich in biodiversity, also become identified as emerging disease hotspots in scientific and popular understanding?
 This project aims to discern the ecological, economic, political, and social forces at play that have turned fragments of the Upper Guinean rainforest in Liberia and Guinea into “hotspots” where biodiversity conservation concerns, emerging infectious disease threats, and resource extraction interests converge.

-At its core, the project seeks to interrogate the following questions.
+The project seeks to address the following core questions.
 How have past scientific approaches to emerging infectious diseases, such as yellow fever, Lassa fever, and Ebola, transfixed scientific attention on the Guinean rainforest as a hotspot of viral infectious diseases?
 How have foreign economic interests tied to natural resource extraction produced new understandings about the ecology of disease, simultaneously creating new environments and species relationships that eliminated certain diseases, while also creating conditions of possibility for other pathogens to thrive?
 And, how are current One Health programs altering, if at all, priorities and practices attending to health and conservation at different scales, from the local to the international level?